vdbrink/vdbrink.github.io/esphome/co2_senseair_s8_sensor.md

 ---
 ## My final result

-A small box with a tail.
+The finished sensor is compact, practical, and easy to place anywhere in the room.
-Inside a CO2 sensor and an ESP mini.
+Everything fits inside a small case: the SenseAir S8 sensor, an ESP mini.

 ![final box](images_co2/holes_in_case.jpg)

-> **_NOTE:_** When you prefer a ready-to-go CO2 sensor, you can also choose for the Netatmo Healthy Home Coach.
+> **_NOTE:_** If you prefer a ready-to-go CO2 sensor, you can also choose the Netatmo Healthy Home Coach.
-It's an all-in-one solution with a CO2 and also decibel, temperature and humidity sensor in it.
+> It is an all-in-one solution with CO2, decibel, temperature, and humidity sensors.
-You can find it:
+> You can find it here:
 [Amazon NL](https://amzn.to/44wKKCE#ad),
 [Amazon DE](https://amzn.to/42nXN80#ad)